 Digitized jobsites are inevitable.
 Making the transition to digital isn’t easy, and it can be overwhelming, so we’ve broken it down into parts.

 Much as humans have basic needs for survival, the construction industry has basic technological needs that require nurturing before escalation.
 They look something like this:

 Let’s break these down into each section, starting with the most basic need: Bandwidth.

 We start with the foundation.
 Everything digital on your jobsite is dependent upon a stable, reliable connection.
 To get the most value from your tech, you need the correct bandwidth to support your jobsite.
 If your bandwidth isn’t properly addressed, your business will have trouble scaling the pyramid.

 A common problem in the industry is not knowing how much bandwidth you need, and it’s not a one-size fits all solution.
-We designed a handy bandwidth calculator to help you figure that out.

 Think of bandwidth like a water pipe.
 Getting the right pipe to accommodate the users is crucial for success because it: